If you’re wondering how to create a webinar, chances are you’re already familiar with its relationship-building capabilities.

 Here’s a short and sweet example from project management platform Asana:

 8. Promote the webinar outside your email list

 If you don’t have an extensive email list (and even if you do), the best way to get more attendees is with solid promotion.

 Just like any event or sale, there are plenty of digital marketing techniques you can use to generate interest for your webinar.

 Let’s go over some options.

-In the one-to-two weeks leading up to the webinar, post regularly on your social media channels, like Facebook, Twitter, Instagram, and LinkedIn.
+In the one-to-two weeks leading up to the webinar, post regularly on Facebook, Twitter, and other social media channels.

 You can use Canva to create promotional images, as well as record yourself talking about the webinar.

-Another option is to create an event page on platforms like Facebook and LinkedIn, which allow you to invite your followers directly and lead them to the landing page to register.
+Another option is to create a webinar event page on platforms like Facebook and LinkedIn, which allow you to invite your followers directly and lead them to the landing page to register.

 Don’t forget to create a special hashtag for your webinar, and do some research on other popular hashtags that can generate extra attention.